craftcms/shopify/README.md

     php craft shopify/sync/products

+You can also sync all products using the "Shopify Sync" utilty in the control panel.

 ## Fields

 In addition to the standard element fields like `id`, `title` and `status` the shopify product element will contain